You’ll find the Myconian Ambassador on the southwest side of Mykonos, above Platis Gialos.

 There’s water, water everywhere on Mykonos – in fact, the choice of pool or beach could be the most strenuous decision made all holiday.
 After all, the hotel perches above Platis Gialos, one of the most serene stretches of sand on Mykonos, and a favourite local retreat from more crowded swim spots.
 The hotel’s sprawling sea-facing pool has plenty of alluring lounge chairs, and in-water seating that’s ideal for cocktails in the high sun.

-The main town, Chora, is a drive away, but the Ambassador has a fleet of cars at the ready to shepherd guests in that direction, where winding cobbled roads are lined with leather workshops, jewelers, cafes and beachy boutiques.
+The main town, Chora, is a 15-minute drive away, but the Ambassador has a fleet of cars at the ready to shepherd guests in that direction, where winding cobbled roads are lined with leather workshops, jewelers, cafes and beachy boutiques.
 Bring a camera to capture the white-washed Panagia Paraportiani, an ancient Greek Orthodox church that’s starkly juxtaposed against the blue skies.
 From there, stroll up to the 16th-century windmills, some of which have been converted to museums or private homes, for one of the best vistas on the island.

 Though Mykonos has plenty to entice, the nearest island to Platis Gialos, Delos is a sun-bleached bonanza of crumbling ruins and working excavation sites.
 Staff can organise a day trip to explore, or set you up with yoga mats for secluded practice.